Video marks conclusion of Building Centre's New Stone Age exhibition

 There is also a webinar taking place on 17 September, 5.30-8pm, called Contemporary Stone Architecture: the art and science of building in stone, which you might like to be involved in.
 It includes a look at The Queen's Building at Emmanuel College, Cambridge, where Michael Hopkins used 28 post-tensioned Ketton stone columns to support the building that was constructed by Andre Vrona's Ketton Stone company.
 You can watch a recording of the whole two-and-a-half hours of the webinar here.

-Curating the exhibition at the Building Centre were the architect, engineer and stone craftsman involved in the building of the distinctive (not to say controversial) 15 Clerkenwell Close, a seven-story, stone-framed structure in Islington, London, with an exoskeleton of Chomerac French limestone from a quarry near Lyon.
+Curating the exhibition at the Building Centre were the architect, engineer and stone craftsman involved in the building of the distinctive (not to say controversial) 15 Clerkenwell Close, a seven-story development in Islington, London, with an exoskeleton of Chomerac French limestone from a quarry near Lyon.
 The building contains eight apartments (including the architect’s own home) and various office spaces.

 15 Clerkenwell Close.